Date of posting: February 2021

-1.4.2 if you are acting on behalf of an organisation, for the number of that organisation’s members that you specify during the order process for their concurrent access and use of the Service (“Authorised Users”); collectively referred to in these Terms as “Users”.
+1.4.2 if you are acting on behalf of an organisation, for the number of that organisation’s members that you specify during the order process for their concurrent access and use of the Service (“Authorised Users”), which may be the available subscription sizes of 5 (five), 10 (ten), 25 (twenty-five), or 50 (fifty) users; collectively referred to in these Terms as “Users”.

 1.5 For orders being placed on behalf of an organisation, in order to be eligible for access and use of the Service, your Authorised Users’ usual place of work must be at your organisation’s address that you specify at the time you place your order.

 1.6 Users may only access the Service by creating an account using the special link (“Access Link”) that we provide to you after we have successfully processed your order.
 If you are an Individual User we will provide you with an “Individual Access Link” whereas if you have placed an order for a number of your organisation’s Authorised Users, we will provide you with a “One-Time Login Link”.
 Please see paragraph 6 below ‘Accessing the Service’ for further details regarding the process of obtaining access to the Service after you have placed your order.